angelinocarta/CNvar/README.md

 # Citation
 Please cite this repository as:

 Carta A, Escudero M (2023) Karyotypic diversity: a neglected trait to explain angiosperm diversification?
+Evolution (in press)